ahmadiehsan/personal_docs/docs/software/languages/c_sharp_and_dot_net/class_and_related_concepts/structure.md

 - Structures are value type but classes are reference type
 - Will store in stack
 - Is good for one or two fields
-- Can inherit from interfaces but can’t inherit from other classes or structures
+- Can inherit from interfaces but can't inherit from other classes or structures

 ![](structure/image3.jpg)